 Our smooth muscle contractility program is focused on the discovery and development of small molecule smooth muscle myosin inhibitors, and leverages our expertise in muscle function and its application to drug discovery.
 Our inhaled smooth muscle myosin inhibitors have demonstrated pharmacological activity in preclinical models of bronchoconstriction and may have application for indications such as asthma or chronic obstructive pulmonary disease.
 Our smooth muscle myosin inhibitors, administered orally or intravenously, have demonstrated pharmacological activity in preclinical models of vascular constriction.
 Smooth muscle myosin inhibitors administered orally may have application in systemic hypertension.
+In May 2010, a poster summarizing non-clinical data regarding our smooth muscle contractility program was presented at the American Thoracic Society's 2010 International Conference.
 We anticipate continuing non-clinical development studies of our smooth muscle myosin inhibitors throughout 2010.

-This potential drug candidate is at too early a stage of development for us to predict if or when we will be in a position to generate any revenues or material net cash flows from its commercialization.
+Our smooth muscle myosin inhibitors are at too early a stage of development for us to predict if or when we will be in a position to generate any revenues or material net cash flows from their commercialization.
 We currently fund all research and development costs associated with this program.
-We recorded research and development expenses for activities relating to our smooth muscle contractility program of approximately \$0.6 million and \$1.7 million in the three months ended March 31, 2010 and 2009, respectively.
+We recorded research and development expenses for activities relating to our smooth muscle contractility program of approximately \$1.1 million and \$3.1 million in the six months ended June 30, 2010 and 2009, respectively.
 We anticipate that our expenditures relating to the research and development of compounds in our smooth muscle contractility program will increase significantly if and as we advance compounds from this program into and through development.